 - Listen to an audiobook.

-- Check out a story time at a local bookstore.
-Cover to Cover Books has regular story times as well as author visits.
+- Check out a local bookstore.
+Cover to Cover Books is a great one to explore!

 Winter Break Day 4: Fun at Home